Canadian filmmakers, producers and distributors are encouraged to submit their projects. Super early bird deadline is Friday, November 12.

 Hello to Desiree Brightnose, Anonda Canadien, Aiyana Hart, Jordan Kelly, Brittany Monkman, Logan Nadeau, Ariyah Pierre, Holly Smith and John Wapioke.

-The film premieres on December 9 and marks the 24th fully produced feature to come from the NSI Features First program.
+The thriller, directed by Pat Mills and written by Alyson Richards, is the 26th fully produced feature to come from the program.